 My name is Samuel DEMEULEMEESTER.
 I dare you to pronounce that correctly.
-I was born in Tournai, Belgium in 1981 and I now live in Chantilly, France.
-Nice castle, really.
+I was born in Tournai, Belgium in 1981 and I now live near Lyon, France.
 I have a master degree in explosive modding and a PhD in marketing bullshit detection.
-I created x86-secret.com (now defunct) in 2001 and I’m now Chief Editor at Presse Non Stop, a publishing group located in Paris.
-My magazine is called Canard PC Hardware.
-It’s in french, but you (maybe) already heard that name if you’re into computer hardware, and especially CPUs leaks.
+I created x86-secret.com (now defunct) in 2001, then I worked as Editor-In-Chief at Presse Non Stop, a publishing group located in Paris.
+I founded a magazine called Canard PC Hardware in 2009.
+You (maybe) already heard that name if you’re into computer hardware, and especially CPUs leaks.
 As a journalist I hated corruption and Doritos, that’s essentially why I still don’t have a nice pool in my backyard today.

 To summarize: I do many things well, none of which generate income.
 I also do many things really bad.
 Listen to my guitar skills if you want to be sure about that.